24

 When it comes to extraordinary interactive projects, timing and flexibility are everything.
 But usually there is one thing that is anything but flexible: the opening date.
 Therefore, our last advice to you is: “Plan with enough buffer time!”

 What at first may sound like a platitude becomes of crucial importance in any cooperation with external service providers.
 Keep in mind: you have no immediate influence whatsoever on their tasks, work packages, and their timing.
-But in this case, the term “buffer” can also be taken literally and refer to physical objects; in this context a buffer may be your decision for a high-grade cable instead of opting for the economy version or to have an extra cable installed even though you may not yet need it for the time being.
-In terms of circuitry, wires, and switches as well, think bigger and plan beyond your actual immediate demands and requirements.
+But in this case, the term “buffer” can also be taken literally to refer to physical objects.
+In this context, a buffer can be your decision to use a high quality cable rather than a cheap one, or to install an extra cable when you may not need it for the time being.
+When it comes to circuits, cables and switches, think bigger and plan beyond your immediate needs and requirements.

-A certain generosity in details like these is what in the end allows you to respond to any last-minute wishes and demands on the showroom manager’s or curator’s part with an equally generous ”No problem at all – your wish is my command!”
+A certain generosity in detail like this is what will ultimately allow you to respond to any last-minute requests and demands from the showroom manager with an equally generous “No problem at all – your wish is my command!”

 Inbetriebnahme und Kalibrierung immersiver Projektionsraum